Alexandre-Kolobov/Projet_12/README.md

     2)For start tests please use "pytest"

     3)For check test coverage  "pytest --cov=. --cov-report html" and you can check html rapport in the htmlcov directory

+    4)To wipe databse please use "python main.py wipe" command